International Tax in Japan

 1 General tax system

-Japan in general adopts worldwide taxation with foreign tax credit system, i.e. any income whether derived in or outside Japan, is taxable in Japan, for residents (domestic companies).
-Whereas, for non-residents, Japan would tax only domestic source income.
-In general, specific source rules are stipulated for each type of income (see further below).
+Japan generally applies worldwide taxation with foreign tax credit system, i.e. any income whether arisen in or outside Japan, shall be taxable in Japan, for residents (domestic companies).
+On the other hand, for non-residents, Japan shall tax only domestic source income.
+In this regard, specific source rules are stipulated for each type of income (see further below).

 The issue whether a company is resident or non-resident is decided by “Head Office” test, which is very formal approach.
 Under the test, a company incorporated in Japan must always have its “Head Office” in Japan, and so be regarded as a Japanese resident even if it is managed and controlled outside Japan.
 Whereas, a company incorporated outside Japan cannot have its “Head Office” in Japan, even if it is managed and controlled in Japan.
 Accordingly it cannot be a Japanese resident, apart from the PE issue.